haywirecoder/homebridge-envisalink-ademco/README.md

 * This plug-in uses two indicators for <i>NIGHT STAY</i>.
 "Arm-Instant (Zero Delay-Stay)" is similar to STAY mode but without the entry delay feature and is usually associated with <i>NIGHT STAY</i>.
 The plug-in also uses virtual keypad text as an indicator of night mode.

 * To receive updates for RF low battery, AC failure, low panel battery, and bypass status, reporting must be enabled for the Envisalink module.
 Refer to https://www.eyezon.com/EZMAIN/evl4honeywell.php, section "Panel Programming Options."
+Functionality such as bypass memory will be impacted is not properly configured.

 **Please Note:** It is recommended not to use the master user or installer code in the configuration file.
 Create a separate alarm user with the proper access permissions (please refer to your panel guide).